tschf/mle-module-loader/README.md

 [INFO]: Run /tmp/linkedom-FzZN8E/install.sql in SQLcl to compile MLE objects to the database.
 ```

-As outlined here, there are some packages that might not be picked up - such as
-the `entities` package contains a separate module path (as you see in the above
-output).
-The intention is to handle this, but we're not there yet.

 If you navigate to the temporary folder that was printed out on the last line of
 output, you will find a bunch of SQL scripts:

-1. _install.sql - designed to run all the generated SQL files
+1. install.sql - designed to run all the generated SQL files
-2. _remove.sql - wind back, removing all that was created
+2. remove.sql - wind back, removing all that was created
-3. All the modules in SQL files
+3. moduleLoader.js - JavaScript code that can be run in SQLcl that loads data to a table
+4. All the modules JS - replacing module references so they are imported correctly
-4. The environment which specifies all the import modules
+5. The environment which specifies all the import modules

-**important note:** Depending on the characters in the script, they may not compile
-correctly, and will require some manual intervention to tidy things up.